Spanish (84.1%; 28.46 mln), Quechua (13%; 4.39 mln), Aymara (1.7%; 575k), Ashaninka (0.3%; 101k), other (0.9%; 304k).

 If you need others information, below you can find a selection of economic/social/cultural data

-Ease of doing business Ease of conducting business is moderately high (rated 68,7 out of 100).
-Ranked 6th out of 21 Latin American countries.
-Ranked 76th out of 190 countries worldwide (2019, World Bank).
+Ease of doing business Ease of conducting business is moderately high (rated 68.7 out of 100).
+Ranked 5th out of 32 Latin American & Caribbean countries.
+Ranked 74th out of 190 countries worldwide (2024, World Bank).

 Main local online stores Mercado Libre, Amazon and saga falabella.com.pe.
 Other top retail sites include eBay, alibaba.com, apple.com, Linio Sites, Buscape Company, cineplanet.com.pe and ripley.com.pe

-Economic freedom ‘Mostly not free’ (rated 66.5 out of 100).
-Ranked 8th out of 32 Latin American countries.
-Ranked 51st out of 186 countries worldwide (2019, Heritage Foundation and Wall Street Journal).
+Economic freedom ‘Moderately free’ (rated 65.9 out of 100).
+Ranked 9th out of 32 American countries.
+Ranked 54th out of 184 countries worldwide (2025, Heritage Foundation and Wall Street Journal).

 The Global Innovation Index captures the innovation ecosystem performance of 132 economies and tracks the most recent global innovation trends.

-Specialisation is measured using Revealed Comparative Advantage, an index that takes the ratio between Perù observed and expected exports in each product
+Specialization is measured using Revealed Comparative Advantage (RCA), an index that takes the ratio between Peru observed and expected exports in each product.

 Information channels Privately-owned outlets dominate the media scene, with state media having smaller audiences.
 Lima is home to dozens of radio stations and several TV networks.
 Radio is an important news source, particularly in rural areas.
 The use of criminal defamation charges against journalists is the main threat to media freedom, says Reporters Without Borders (RSF).
 Journalists are susceptible to threats and physical attacks, especially when covering corruption, says Freedom House.
 Media ownership is highly concentrated.
 RSF says Grupo El Comercio controls most national print titles and a major national TV network.